Sports in North America: Ice hockey

 Montreal, Canada, is recognized as the birthplace of organized contemporary ice hockey.
 On March 3, 1875, the first organized indoor game was played at Montreal's Victoria Skating Rink.

-With teams in both Canada and the U.S., the National Hockey League (NHL) is considered to be the premier professional ice hockey league in the world, The American Hockey League (AHL) then serves as the primary developmental minor league for the NHL, with the ECHL being at the third level.
+With teams in both Canada and the United States, the National Hockey League (NHL) is considered to be the premier professional ice hockey league in the world, The American Hockey League (AHL) then serves as the primary developmental minor league for the NHL, with the ECHL being at the third level.
 There are also a professional women's league: the National Women's Hockey League with teams in the Northeastern U.S..
 Junior ice hockey is played in both countries by players between 16 and 21 years of age.
 In Canada, the highest level is known as Major Junior, and is governed by the Canadian Hockey League, which itself has three constituent leagues: the Ontario Hockey League, Quebec Major Junior Hockey League, and the Western Hockey League.
 The second level, Junior A is governed by the Canadian Junior Hockey League.
 The lower levels, Junior B and Junior C, are run by various other leagues.
 In the U.S., the top level is represented by the United States Hockey League, the second level is represented by the North American Hockey League, and then there are several leagues at the third level.

 Liga Mexicana Élite is the top-level league in Mexico, where ice hockey is not popular, but slowly growing.

+Attendances

+In the 2024-25 league season, Club de hockey Canadien became the only ice hockey club in the world with an average home league attendance of at least 20,000.
+The average was 21,105.

+The top 20 North American ice hockey teams by average home league attendance in the 2024–25 season: